Get In Touch

 • Health and Welfare

-A Lasting Power of Attorney (LPA) is a particularly useful type of Power of Attorney as it remains valid even if you lose capacity to make decisions for yourself (unlike a general power).
+A Lasting Power of Attorney (LPA) is a particularly useful type of Power of Attorney as it remains valid even if you lose the capacity to make decisions for yourself (unlike a general Power of Attorney).
+A Lasting Power of Attorney is a lifetime document and ceases after death.
+You should make a Will appointing Executors to distribute your Estate on death, please speak to a member of our team about making a Will.

 No Lasting Power of Attorney can be used until it has been registered with the Office of the Public Guardian.